brown-ccv/honeycomb-docs/docs/quick_start.md

 ### 8. Run automated tests

-When getting started, merging updates, or making custom changes, it's a good idea to run automated tests.
-These can tell you if things are working or if recent changes broke something that previously worked.
+Automated tests can tell a user whether the code is working as expected or if recent changes have broken previous functionality.
+When getting started, merging updates, or making custom changes, running automated tests is a good idea.

 To run the tests interactively: